Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 6) Execute cross-tool actions via integrations (not copy-paste)

-Agentic means it can operate across your stack: email, calendar, enrichment, sequencing, calling, Slack, data warehouse.
+Autonomy means it can operate across your stack: email, calendar, enrichment, sequencing, calling, Slack, data warehouse.

 Salesforce highlights cross-app actions and integrations as a core Agentforce capability.
 (Salesforce partnership announcement)